Auric115/finance-tracker/README.md

 # Expense Tracker

-Build a simple expense tracker application to manage your finances.
+A simple CLI expense tracker application to manage personal finances.
 The application allows users to add, delete, and view their expenses, along with a summary of expenses.

 ---